TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataProcessing/PageContentFetchingProcessor.rst

 PageContentFetchingProcessor
 ============================

-This data processor loads all :sql:`tt_content` records from the current :ref:`backend layout <t3coreapi:be-layout>` into the template with a given identifier for each :sql:`colPos`, also respecting slideMode or collect options based on the page layouts content columns.
+This Data Processor loads all :sql:`tt_content` records from the current :ref:`backend layout <t3coreapi:be-layout>` into the template with a given identifier for each :sql:`colPos`, also respecting slideMode or collect options based on the page layouts content columns.